horony/openligadb-api-calls/README.md

 # opendb-api-calls

-Python scripts accessing the endpoints of the open source, community powered Bundesliga API of www.openligadb.de.
+Python scripts accessing the endpoints of the open source, community powered Bundesliga API of www.openligadb.de (see: https://github.com/OpenLigaDB/OpenLigaDB-Samples).
+Scripts where used for a small fantasy manager project.

 # obenligadb-fixtures.py